 Study Abroad programs are just that – study.
-They are not vacations or tours to different countries, or a break from a student’s studies at HPU.
+They are not vacations or tours to different countries (although travel will happen and is a part of the study abroad experience), or a break from a student’s studies at HPU.
 Students must attend class, meet all course requirements, stay for the duration of the program, take their examinations, and earn appropriate grades during their time overseas.
-All courses taken will be posted to students’ HPU transcripts as the “equivalent” HPU course.
+All courses taken will be posted to students’ HPU transcripts as either the HPU course or the “equivalent” HPU course.

-Even with a semester or summer abroad, HPU students should be able to graduate on time.
-We encourage students to make plans as early as possible if they wish to study abroad so they can choose the program that will allow them to take courses that will fit their HPU degree program.
+Even with engaging in a semester’s studies abroad, HPU students should be able to graduate on time.
+We encourage students to begin planning early if they wish to study abroad so they can choose the program that will allow them to take courses that will fit their HPU degree program, typically courses for their major.

-For semester or summer programs, students receive transfer credit for courses taken abroad (i.e., grades do not transfer).
-Before departure, your student must work with his or her Academic Advisor to choose the courses to be taken abroad.
-Because these courses will count toward graduation, they should be equivalent to the student’s HPU degree requirements, unless the student needs elective credit.
-The courses and their corresponding HPU course equivalents will then be recorded on the Course Equivalency Form, which the student must file with the Office of Study Abroad by the time of application.
+For semester or independent summer programs, students receive transfer credit for courses taken abroad (i.e., grades do not transfer, only credits earned for courses meeting the transfer credit policies).
+Before departure, your student must work with his or her academic advisor to choose the courses to be taken abroad.
+Because these courses will count toward graduation, they should be equivalent to the student’s HPU degree requirements, unless the student needs general elective credit.
+The courses and their corresponding HPU course equivalents will then be recorded on the Course Equivalency Form, which the student must file with the Office of Global Education by the time of application, and updated as needed.

-Students remain enrolled at HPU while participating in a Study Abroad program.
-The Office of Study Abroad will register your student for 12 credits per semester, which keeps them active at HPU and activates Financial Aid.
+Students remain enrolled at HPU while participating in a semester study abroad program.
+The Office of Global Education will register your student in a place-holder course valued at 12 credits per semester, which keeps them active at HPU and activates relevant Financial Aid.

 While abroad, your student must maintain full-time status, i.e., they should take the course equivalent of at least 12 HPU credits.
 If students don’t fulfill this requirement, they may be in violation of visa requirements, and could potentially lose financial aid benefits in the following semesters.